 To determine the allowed amount for the procedure, based on your payer MCO contracts, you can refer to a copy of your contract, if you have one and if you know how to interpret the information.
 This is often extremely time consuming and much easier said than done.

 Another way to determine this amount is to scan recently adjudicated claims explanations of benefits (EOB’s) to determine the average amount allowed by the patient’s insurance plan for the specific procedure performed.
 Doing this manually is time consuming and expensive.
-But now, with modern artificial intelligence (AI) and machine learning software, this can be accomplish in seconds.
+But now, with modern artificial intelligence (AI) and machine learning software, this can be accomplished in seconds.

 Software data analysis is only as good as the quality and accuracy of the data analyzed.
 Modern claims clearinghouse ANSI 270/271 transactions data, as well as EOB data in modern billing software applications, should be highly accurate.